 Willingness to Participate

-To actively seek out opportunities to learn from and contribute to ongoing professional development.
+Actively seek out opportunities to learn from and contribute to ongoing professional development.

-Self manage me and tasks effectively to maintain a healthy balance between work and life.
+Self-manage time and tasks effectively to maintain a healthy balance between work and life.

 - Doug Lemov, Teach Like A Champion

 - Ark, Great Teacher Rubric